 Parents: Labrador x Border Collie mix

 Why not crossbreed a Border Collie with the most popular dog breed in America?
-The Borador is just that, and we’re sure glad they did.
+Oops, I mean the 2nd most popular (as of 2022).
+Regardless, the Borador is just that, and we’re sure glad they did.

-Boradors are extremely smart hybrid dogs, as expected from parents that are two of the most intelligent breeds.
-Because of the Labrador side, they play very well with children, strangers and other dogs.
+Boradors are extremely smart hybrid dogs, as expected from parents that are two of the smartest in the canine kingdom.
+Because of the Labrador Retriever side, they play very well with children, strangers and other dogs.
+They’re very friendly.

-They’re eager to please, making them great at obedience training.
+In addition, the Borador is also eager to please, making them responsive to obedience training.
 Just make sure to keep them stimulated so they don’t chew up your favorite pair of shoes.

 RECOMMENDED: 40 Loving Labrador Mixes